-Christmas time with our Max baby is just about the best thing ever, and Santa hasn’t even come!
-(I said that about trick or treating on Halloween too, ha!)
-But, he just makes everything so exciting all over again and seeing his face light up over a candy cane or a choo-choo or a yellow school bus ornament makes me heart so happy.
-I decided to start a few Christmas traditions in Casa de Dorobek this year, one of them being making DIY ornaments each year.
-I love the idea of one day having a Christmas tree with 100% kid made ornaments that we’ve saved over the years.
-The toddler made ornaments are easy peasy and adorable.
-We made 12 in about an hour!
+Christmas time with our Max baby is just about the best thing ever and Santa hasn’t even come!
+(I said that about trick or treating on Halloween too.)
+He makes everything so exciting all over again and seeing his face light up over a candy cane or a choo-choo or a yellow school bus ornament makes my heart so happy.
+These scribble ornaments are the perfect Christmas crafts for preschoolers.
+These easy easy DIY ornaments include toddler scribbles, card stock and simple punch out Christmas tree!

 Now, glue the punched out circle to the top of the doodled on white circle, and voila!
-Adorable (and easy!)
-Chrsitmas crafts for toddlers!
+Adorable (and easy) Chrsitmas crafts for toddlers!

 Be sure to check out my other fun DIY ornament tutorial on Pottery Barn Kids!
 Here’s a sneak peek:

 Also, I recently did 2 blog posts for Pottery Barn Kids!
 One about our book/family time advent calendar and the other about DIY hand/ foot print ornaments.
 This is kind of embarrassing, but this is the first year in my adult life that I have had a Christmas tree in my own house!
 Maxwell inspired it, and I love our “Oh What Fun” non breakable tree theme this year.
 I can assure you that casa de Dorobek will be fully equipped with a Chrsitmas tree from here on out!
 (Here’s what I did for years past!)